 Resources Ms Xaba offers a number of personal stories of coming to realise the impact of the invisible marks left by apartheid.
 I recognise myself in the Ghana experience.
 Making self small, with the idea of perceived threat.
 Choosing to leave, before being told to.
 Daniel shares his realisation of Internalised racism and the connection to misogyny.
 His story takes him from the US to Jordan where he learns to understand himself anew.
 Internalised Oppression by Zed Xaba Internalised Racism and Misogyny by Daniel Juweid

 Internalised Racism Definition The upholding of a system such as White supremacy by racialized groups both unconsciously and consciously.
-It looks like in racial group dislike or hatred of peoples from similar racial backgrounds.
-Looking to confirm one group being better than another group.
+It looks like in racial group dislike or hatred of peoples from similar racial backgrounds. looking to confirm one group being better than another group.
 It is Shadism/Colourism, Poor v Rich, Educated against Undereducated, Gender, Age, Sexual preference, Religious affiliation and denomination against other faiths and beliefs.
-Many of these points of sameness, difference and otherness are well addressed by the book Mockingbird.
+Many of these points of sameness difference and otherness are well addressed by the book Mockingbird.

 Group Discussion I was asked what my thoughts were in relation to internalized racism by Kimberley Cato.
-This question was posed for the last group discussion for True Roots of the season.
+This question posed for the last group discussion for True Roots of the season.
 My thoughts on internalised racism in late May 2021 weren’t fully formed.
 Reading ‘Intersections Of Privilege And Otherness’ helped to begin formulating my understanding.
 I will share below what Dr Dwight Turner writes because it offers an understanding that is useful to how my mind has been able to make use of these earlier incisions to character development.
-I recognise that a discussion on this topic can be sensitive to engage with.
+I recognise that a discussion on this topic can be a sensitive experience to engage with.
 I will offer my experience as a base board from which to move beyond in later pieces of writing.

 Resources Explained Jabari discusses his growing into an awareness of internalised racism in an accessible and personable way.
 Farah Nasser discusses with University of Toronto professor Girish Daswani, and communications professional, Gelek Badheytsang about internalized racism.
 The conversation highlights some of what the True Roots conversation spent time; evaluating, rueing and laughing at.
-What I enjoyed from the Living Colour interview was the unequivocal idea that internalised racism can be changed.
+What I enjoyed from the Living in Colour interview was the unequivocal idea that internalised racism can be changed.